This content has been automatically translated from Ukrainian.

 [1, 2, 3, 5, 6, 7, 8, 9]

-Function mergeSort() recursively bisects the input array, sorts each half with a call mergeSort(), and then combines them using a function merge().
-Function merge() merges two sorted arrays into one sorted array, comparing elements from both arrays.
+The mergeSort() function recursively splits the input array in half, sorts each half by calling mergeSort(), and then merges them using the merge() function.
+The merge() function merges two sorted arrays into one sorted array by comparing elements from both arrays.

 def merge_sort(arr)